kdoore/cs1335-gitbook-S16/typed-variables.md

 ==========

 Variables can be considered as named containers to hold values that can be modified.
-Since [Processing](http://processing.org) is based on the Java language, it uses statically-typed   variables, this means that a variable must be declared before it can be used in a program.
+Since [Processing](http://processing.org) is based on the Java language, it uses statically-typed variables, this means that a variable must be declared as a specific data-type before it can be used in a program, and that once declared, the variable cannot be modified to .
 Variables can hold different types of data, two important types of variables are: *primitive-type* , or *reference-type* variables.

 ###Primitive-Data Types
 Primitive-type variables involve a single piece of information like integers: `int`, decimal numbers: `float`, booleans: `boolean`, and characters: `char`.
 Primitive-types use system-defined sizes of memory-space.
 Primitive data-types are pre-defined as part of the Java language, the primitive-type names are Java reserved keywords.
 [Java Reference](http://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html)